Public toilets - FAQs

 Is there a fear that people will buy RADAR keys to avoid payment?

 A RADAR key allows 24 hour independent access for people with disabilities to around 7k fully accessible toilets in the UK.

-Anyone seeking to receive a RADAR key should contact our Customer Services team or visit Disability Rights UK website.
+Anyone seeking to receive a RADAR key should contact our Customer Services team or visit the Disability Rights UK website.

 Both require proof of eligibility in order to receive a key.